aprilyye/camelmicro-website/documents/design-plan.md

 For the blog upload form, I plan on using an upload, login/logoff, and submission form for both comments and blogs.
 This will require some iterations of foreach loops especially for the submission form (into an array of comments for a particular post), and the login/logoff system might be applied using the cookie system in Project 3 or the session_start() function built into PHP.
 As always, input and output will be filtered in order to accommodate certain submissions (ex. comments, blogs posts).

+* Product Page

+For the product page, I plan on having a an image slideshow display of the solo product of the company.
+I will also have a interactive drop down menu of information separated by category of the product, which will require a for loop to populate the accordion.

 * Search

 ## Milestone 2, Part II: Sketches, Navigation & Wireframes